eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Instance is legally not allowed to approve to release the attributes.

-Note that this requirement is slightly different from the requirement of User binding discussed in section 6.3.2.5 of \[TrustModel\].
+Note that this requirement is slightly different from the requirement of User binding discussed in section 6.3.2.5.
 In some use cases, for example in attended proximity use cases, the Relying Party can use a portrait of the User to do User binding, if that portrait is issued as an attribute in an attestation.
 Obviously, this is not a possibility